-‘I apologize for being part of Buhari, APC massive failure’ – Katsina Senator - Nigeria Today
+‘Buhari remote controlled by cabal, Osinbajo has more luck’ – Senator Bello Kanti - Nigeria Today

 A Katsina Senator, Kanti Bello has said he has regrets over the way the Buhari administration has handled things in the last two years.
 The former Senate Majority Whip, who represented Katsina North Senatorial District on the platform of the Peoples Democratic Party (PDP) before joining the defunct Congress for Progressive Change (CPC), in an…

-The post ‘I apologize for being part of Buhari, APC massive failure’ – Katsina Senator appeared first on The Herald Nigeria.
+The post ‘Buhari remote controlled by cabal, Osinbajo has more luck’ – Senator Bello Kanti appeared first on The Herald Nigeria.

 This post was syndicated from The Herald Nigeria.
 Click here to read the full text on the original website.